quang-m-nguyen/monster-survival-game/README.md

 As you level up:
 - Your character and bullets grow in size (up to 2x the original size)
 - You gain more health and slightly increased speed
-- You can choose from three different upgrades
+- You can choose from four different upgrades
 - Monsters become faster and more challenging

+The number of monsters required to level up follows a linear progression:
+- Level 1: 1 monster
+- Level 2: 3 monsters
+- Level 3: 5 monsters
+- Level 4: 7 monsters
+And so on, adding 2 more monsters per level.

 ## Weapon Upgrade System